Higher-Order Tensor-Based Deferral of Gaussian Splitting for Orbit Uncertainty Propagation: Methodology

 where $\mathcal{F}$ is some functional acting on functions $\mathbf{g}$ and vectors $\bm{\delta}$ with parameters $\Theta$ to produce a non-negative real number, and $\Vert\bm{\delta}\Vert_\mathbf{A}=\sqrt{\bm{\delta}^{\top}\mathbf{A}\bm{\delta}}$ denotes the norm induced by the symmetric positive definite matrix $\mathbf{A}$.
 Table~\ref{tab:summary_splitting_heuristics} summarizes the metrics introduced in \cite{kulik2024NonlinearityUncertaintyInformed} and employed in this work.

 The basic variants rely on one of four following measures of nonlinearity in the objective functional. \textit{\Ac{fos}}-based objectives do not directly measure nonlinearity, but rather the local linear stretching of space around the mixand mean. \textit{\Ac{sos}}-based objectives measure nonlinearity via the second-order term in the Taylor expansion locally around the given mixand mean. \textit{\Ac{solc}}-based objectives measure nonlinearity through how much the Jacobian of the nonlinear function changes as the expansion is carried out around another nearby reference point.
 This objective also examines the second-order coefficient in the Taylor series expansion about the mixand mean, but uses a single contraction with a deviation vector rather than a double contraction as is the case with \ac{sos}-based methods. \textit{\Ac{sadl}}-based methods employ a deterministic and statistical linearization about the mixand mean, comparing the two as a means of quantifying nonlinearity.
-The deterministic linearization is simply the Jacobian of the nonlinear function about the mixand mean, while the statistical linearization is obtained via the unscented transform.
-The matrix $\mathbf{G}^{(\textrm{SL})}$ comes from a least squares fit of an affine model
+The deterministic linearization is simply the Jacobian of the nonlinear function about the mixand mean.